karakarakaraff/100-days-of-code/README.md

   * [task-page-skeleton](https://github.com/karakarakaraff/wittr/commit/4650723a59914a58371847945cc20df062dcd866)

 ### Day 8
-Today, I moved on to the next section of the course, which is all about IndexedDB and caching.
+Today, I moved on to the next section of the [Google Scholars/Udacity intermediate mobile web development course](https://blog.udacity.com/2017/10/udacity-google-announce-50000-new-scholarships.html), which is all about IndexedDB and caching.
 To get started, there's a little crash course intro to IndexedDB and an accompanying library, [IndexedDB Promised](https://github.com/jakearchibald/idb).
 The crash course was half theory (for example, why are promises so important that we want to use the library?) and half how-to.
 I learned the important parts, which are:
 * Creating a database with `.open()`
 ```
 var dbPromise = idb.open('test-db', 1, function(upgradeDb) {